Types of UX research

 Increase user-centered designs

 Evaluative research puts the user at the center of the design process.
-Gathering feedback and insights from users helps to ensure that design decisions are based on real-world user experiences and preferences.
+Gathering feedback and insights from users helps to make sure that design decisions are based on real-world user experiences and preferences.
 This increases the likelihood of creating products that meet user needs and expectations.

 Make iterative improvements

 Evaluative research promotes an iterative design process.
 By continuously evaluating and testing your designs, prototypes, and features, you can gather feedback and make incremental improvements over time.
-This approach helps to ensure that your final product is refined based on user insights and ongoing feedback.
+This approach helps to make sure that your final product is refined based on user insights and ongoing feedback.

 Increase user loyalty